 5. Communication Strategy

-Indeed, these tasks are closely interlinked with the selection of key phrases (or keywords, if you prefer) that a brand wishes to rank for.
+These tasks are closely connected with the selection of key phrases, or keywords, that a brand wants to rank for.

-Including SEO feedback (based on keyword research) into your communication strategy can help avoid bottlenecks and improve the consistency of the message across all channels, not just your website.
+Including SEO feedback in your communication strategy can help avoid bottlenecks and improve consistency across all channels, not just your website.

 6. Branding